justinmcla/venue_manager/README.md

     $ require 'securerandom'
     $ SecureRandom.hex(64)

-Echo this key to your shell rc file
+Echo this key to your shell rc file.

     $ echo export SESSION_SECRET=0ca5... >> \.zshrc # or \.bashrc

+Restart your terminal and verify the key exists using `env`.

 To install, clone this repo locally, run

     $ rake db:migrate